Indian rhinoceros: In captivity

-Indian rhinos were initially difficult to breed in captivity.
+Indian rhinoceroses were initially difficult to breed in captivity.
 In the second half of the 20th century, zoos became adept at breeding Indian rhinoceros.
 By 1983, nearly 40 babies had been born in captivity.
 As of 2012, 33 Indian rhinos were born at Switzerland's Zoo Basel alone, meaning that most captive animals are related to the Basel population.
 Due to the success of Zoo Basel's breeding program, the International Studbook for the species has been kept there since 1972.
 Since 1990, the Indian rhino European Endangered Species Programme is also being coordinated there, with the goal of maintaining genetic diversity in the global captive Indian rhinoceros population.

 The first recorded captive birth of an Indian rhinoceros was in Kathmandu in 1826, but another successful birth did not occur for nearly 100 years.
 In 1925, a rhino was born in Kolkata.
 No rhinoceros was successfully bred in Europe until 1956 when first European breeding took place when baby rhino Rudra was born in Zoo Basel on 14 September 1956.

-In June 2009, an Indian rhino was artificially inseminated using sperm collected four years previously and cryopreserved at the Cincinnati Zoo’s CryoBioBank before being thawed and used.
+In June 2009, an Indian rhino was artificially inseminated using sperm collected four years previously and cryopreserved at the Cincinnati Zoo's CryoBioBank before being thawed and used.
 She gave birth to a male calf in October 2010.
 In June 2014, the first "successful" live-birth from an artificially inseminated rhino took place at the Buffalo Zoo in New York.
 As in Cincinnati, cryopreserved sperm was used to produce the female calf, Monica.

 Cultural significance

-The Indian rhinoceros is one of the motifs on the Pashupati seal and many terracotta figurines that were excavated at archaeological sites of the Indus Valley civilisation.
-A rhinoceros is the vahana of the Hindu goddess Dhavdi.
-There is a temple dedicated to Maa (Mother) Dhavdi in Dhrangadhra, Gujarat.
+The Indian rhinoceros is one of the motifs on the Pashupati seal and many terracotta figurines that were excavated at archaeological sites of the Indus Valley Civilisation.

-The Rhinoceros Sutra is an early text in the Buddhist tradition, found in the Gandhāran Buddhist texts and the Pali Canon, as well as a version incorporated into the Sanskrit Mahavastu.
+The Rhinoceros Sutra is an early text in the Buddhist tradition and is part of the Gandhāran Buddhist texts and the Pali Canon; a version was also incorporated into the Sanskrit Mahavastu.
 It praises the solitary lifestyle and stoicism of the Indian rhinoceros and is associated with the eremitic lifestyle symbolized by the Pratyekabuddha.